We appreciate this is a difficult time for many of our residents and that coronavirus is having a significant impact on the economy.

 If after discounts, exemptions and Council Tax Reduction you owe less than £150, we'll only award you the balance.

-Waiting for the Self-employment Income Support Scheme payment
+Waiting for the 'extended' Self-employment Income Support Scheme payment

 Struggling to pay your Council Tax

-If you’re struggling to pay your Council Tax, we can also discuss:
+If you’re struggling to pay your Council Tax you can:

-- claiming short-term discretionary relief.
-We'll consider each application for discretionary relief on its own merits
+- request short-term discretionary relief.
+We'll consider each application on its own merits, contact us to discuss this option